betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 This page addresses frequently asked questions (FAQs) about the 2019 BSSw Fellowship Program.
 More questions/answers will be added to this page over time; check back for updates.

 The [BSSw Fellowship Program](https://bssw.io/fellowship) gives recognition and funding to leaders and advocates of high-quality scientific software.
-A Q&A webinar about the application process for the 2019 BSSw Fellowship Program will take place on Friday, September 21, 2018, 1 pm ET.
+A Q&A webinar about the application process for the 2019 BSSw Fellowship Program will take place on Friday, September 21, 2018, 1 pm EDT.
 [Subscribe](https://bssw.io/pages/receive-our-email-digest) to the BSSw mailing list to be notified about webinar details.

 ## Frequently Asked Questions

 ### What is the fellowship application deadline for this year?
-The application deadine is Tuesday, August 16, 2018, before midnight, PST.
+The application deadine is Tuesday, August 16, 2018, before midnight, PDT.
 This is a firm deadline that will not be extended.

 ### Is a particular format required for the proposal?